ngeor/blog/_posts/2018/2018-08-26-dockerize-the-build-plan-v2-0.md

 - docker
 ---

 Back in 2017, I wrote a series of articles about using Helm for Continuous Deployment.
 One year later, I want to look back on some things I wrote and offer some alternative solutions.
-The most interesting thing is about the article <a href="{{ site.baseurl }}/2017/11/18/cd-with-helm-part-2-dockerize-the-build-plan.html">CD with Helm part 2: Dockerize the build plan</a>.
+The most interesting thing is about the article <a href="{% post_url 2017/2017-11-18-cd-with-helm-part-2-dockerize-the-build-plan %}">CD with Helm part 2: Dockerize the build plan</a>.

 <!--more-->